A complete phase-field fracture model for brittle materials subjected to thermal shocks: Numerical Examples

 \section{Numerical Examples}

 To assess the capabilities of the complete phase-field fracture model in coupled thermo-mechanical settings, we consider three representative problems that span a range of fracture nucleation scenarios: propagation from a large pre-existing crack, nucleation under nearly uniform stresses, and intermediate cases combining localized and distributed stress fields.
 Together, these examples cover a broad spectrum of loading conditions, specimen geometries, and stress states, allowing us to evaluate the model’s performance in predicting both the onset and evolution of fracture.
-In the following subsections, we provide the experimental configurations, the modeling assumptions and discretization details for each simulation result, along with comparisons between simulated and observed fracture patterns\footnote{Additional simulations, for parameters outside the experimental envelope, are provided in the Appendix.}.
+In the following subsections, we provide the experimental configurations, the modeling assumptions and discretization details for each simulation result, along with comparisons between simulated and observed fracture patterns.
 These case studies not only demonstrate the model’s versatility but also highlight the importance of incorporating material strength as an independent property in brittle fracture modeling.
+In all cases, the results shown were verified to be both spatially and temporally converged.